 As the old saying goes, the two main driving forces behind market moves are greed and fear.
 In particular the market tends to come down fast in the face of bad news only to recover some or all of its losses after the news has been digested and the emotions subside.

-The strategy was backtested for a period of 12 years, from 2005 to 2016, and showed an average annual return of 64.24% with a maximum drawdown of -34.90% for a Risk Reward of 1.84.
-The strategy has around 33 trades per year with an average holding period of 1.04 days.
-It also showed a success rate of 53.5% up months.
+The strategy was backtested for a period of 24 years, from 1993 to 2016, and showed an average annual return of 6.63% with a maximum drawdown of -5.78% for a Risk Reward of 1.15.
+The strategy has around 10 trades per year with an average holding period of 1.75 days.
+For the months it had an open position, it showed a success rate of 80.37%.

 It is worth noting that in the above discussion, the monies generated from the ES Pull Back strategy were not re-invested in the system.
 On the other hand, by its nature, a buy and hold approach automatically re-invests any monies that are generated.

 Thus one could potentially increase the returns of the ES Pull Back system by re-investing some of the monies generated.
 That said, investing in the Futures Markets requires different considerations than investing in a stock or an ETF.
 For a more complete discussion between the two approaches, including risk considerations and money management, please read our posts Investing in the Futures Markets and Compounding With Futures.